- May 29 - June 2

 4. Online group mentoring sessions (6): Feedback and supervision on guiding scenarios, practical situations one might encounter as a guide.
 Sessions are scheduled once a month.

-5. Program leadership (2): Planning and guiding two day-long or weekend-long program events, as a further form of apprenticeship.
+5. Program leadership (1): Planning and guiding one day-long or weekend-long program event, as a further form of apprenticeship.

 Upon completion of all 5 elements, Rites of Passage will certify the individual as a Wilderness Vision Quest Guide.

-2. Overview of the Medicine Wheel: spirit, body, soul and mind; aspects of initiation and rebirth.
+2. Overview of the Four Directions teachings: spirit, body, soul and mind; aspects of initiation and rebirth.
 Principles of Council.